Try Edible Flowers in Your Next Culinary Creation.

 Benefits: Powerful antioxidant properties.

 Prep: Fresh or steamed.
-In salads, the leaves should be picked before the plant flowers.
+In salads, the leaves should be picked before the little flowers open.
 When using the flower buds, be sure to pick them when they are very close to the ground and bunched up like little marbles.

 6. Hibiscus